abigail-ryan/hangman/README.md

 ![Screenshot of player wins](documentation/hangman_you_win.png)

-Lose - If the player runs out of guesses and completes the Hangman, they have lost the game and show what the hidden word was.
+Lose - If the player runs out of guesses and completes the Hangman, they have lost the game and shown what the hidden word was.

 ![Screenshot of player loses](documentation/hangman_you_lose.png)

 The player is asked if they would like to play again; if so the program runs again and new random word is generated.
-If the player chooses not to play again they receive a goodbye message.
+If the player chooses not to play again they receive a goodbye message and the program ends.

 ![Screenshot of goodbye message](documentation/hangman_game_over_goodbye.png)